 The Society for Computation in Linguistics invites submissions to its second meeting, SCiL 2019, which will be co-located with LSA 2019 in New York City, January 3-6.
 The invited speakers, Gaja Jarosz (University of Massachusetts Amherst) and Mark Johnson (Macquarie University) will present talks on the theme “Learning Hidden Linguistic Structure”.

-Update: There will also be a Paris site for SCiL, at the Laboratoire de linguistique formelle at l’université Paris 7 Diderot (Contact Olivier Bonami: email@example.com).
+Update: There will also be a Paris site for SCiL, at the Laboratoire de linguistique formelle at l’université Paris 7 Diderot (Contact Olivier Bonami: firstname.lastname@example.org).
 Some or all of the two meetings will be held jointly via video conferencing.
 Submissions to both sites follow the same procedure below.
 On the form there is a question that asks about site preference.
+We did not get sufficient numbers to warrant a separate Paris site.

 We seek high-quality research on computational and mathematical approaches in any area of linguistics.
 There will be two submission tracks: papers and abstracts.
 Accepted papers and abstracts will be presented (either orally or as posters) at the SCiL 2019 meeting.
 Papers will be published prior to the conference in the Association for Computational Linguistics (ACL) Anthology.
 Authors of accepted abstracts will have the option to submit extended abstracts prior to the conference.
 Both papers and extended abstracts will be published online in the open-access SCiL proceedings.